-Saint Valerian was one of those who suffered martyrdom with Sts Gordian, Macrobius, Elias, Zoticus, and Lucian.
+Saint Valerian was one of those who suffered martyrdom with Saints Gordian, Macrobius, Elias, Zoticus, and Lucian.